squeek502/ryanliptak.com/posts/fuzzing-zig-code.md

 zig build fuzz
 ```

-Would build an executable named `fuzz` and put it into 'bin' install path (`zig-out/bin` by default) that can then be used with `afl-fuzz` (note that the compile step requires `afl-clang-lto` to be installed on the system).
+Would build an executable named `fuzz` and put it into the 'bin' install path (`zig-out/bin` by default) that can then be used with `afl-fuzz` (note that the compile step requires `afl-clang-lto` to be installed on the system).

 It's also possible with this setup to easily build a second Zig executable (with the same code) for debugging the crashes as mentioned above.
 To do this, you could add the following to the `build.zig`: